OuhscBbmc/data-science-practices-1/ch-example-dashboard.md

 * histograms have a more specific *y*-axis.
 For example, "Count of Months" instead of "Frequency"

 #### Documentation page

+The [documentation](https://ouhscbbmc.github.io/data-science-practices-1/dashboard-1.html#documentation) should be self-contained in the same html file, so it's easier for the practitioner to quickly get the explanation and return to the trends.

 Sometimes it's best to place an explanation/annotation right next to the relevant content, but other times it's distracting.
 And it's always more work to maintain the explanations if they're spread-out across the interface.
 So let's try keeping almost everything under one or two tabs in the Documentation page.